stray128/pesto_assessment/README.md

 - **Perplexity**: Measures how well the model predicts the next token in a sequence.
 Lower perplexity indicates better performance.

+## Download the Fine-tuned Model

+You can download the fine-tuned model directly from the Colab link provided in the [Google Drive](https://drive.google.com/drive/folders/1-AZnVRsRnHYJhemRHZ0E0xnqgKoHYZf1?usp=sharing).
+This ensures that you have all the necessary files to run the model locally if preferred.

 ## Usage